A Word from Pam Francisco

 Welcome to High Point University!
 On behalf of the Student Success team, congratulations on your student’s acceptance to High Point University.
 We appreciate that going to college is a huge transition – not just for students – but for families as well.
 The Student Success Coaches and I are here to assist your student and you with meeting these dreams, goals, and challenges.
 High Point University provides a wide variety of supports and resources to assist with this transition.
 Your student’s Success Coach can assist him/her in identifying these supports and utilizing the resources.
 While we are here to assist, guide, and advise – this must be a partnership.
 We count on our students to let us know when assistance is needed.

 We love partnering with families, and we would love to connect with you!
 Please contact your student’s Success Coach or me if you have any Student Success questions.
 We have provided the Frequently Asked Questions below to address some common parent concerns.
 We look forward to partnering with your student – and you!

 Director of the Office of Student Success

 The Office of Academic Services offers many tutoring opportunities through individual tutoring, the Writing Center, Math Lab, and drop-in and group tutoring.
-The Office of Disability Support provides and coordinates appropriate accommodations for qualified students.
+The Office of Accessibility Resources and Services provides and coordinates appropriate accommodations for qualified students.
 Parents may also choose to enroll their student in the Learning Excellence program, a fee-based system of comprehensive, individualized support.
 The Learning Excellence program develops a learning action plan specific to each student, so they receive the personalized attention and encouragement needed.
 Success Coaches are happy to connect students with academic services based on their individual needs.